 As you can see, determining a target compensation amount is important in determining your commission rate and the balance between salary and commission.
 Each of these variables should be carefully considered to create a plan that motivates your sales team to reach their sales goals.

-5. Determine Your Payout Schedule
+5. Establish a Payout Schedule

 Determining when you pay your salespeople can have significant implications.
 If you are paying a salary, you’ll most likely pay your employees either twice a month or every other week.
-If you’re paying a commission or bonus, the question is whether you pay these when a contract is signed, or as the revenue comes in.
+If you’re paying a commission or bonus, the question is whether you pay these when a contract is signed or as the revenue actually comes in.
 In addition, you have to determine whether there is any delay before making payments.

 Paying Based on an Executed Contract